What Controllers Should Know About ASC 606 Compliance

 Because of our metadata model, Revenue Recognition in BillingPlatform can be defined based on any element of the system, making it easy to customize to any scenario.
 We understand enterprise needs and accommodate extreme complexities in billing, rating, invoicing and, now, revenue recognition.
 This makes it possible to stay compliant and keep business running regardless of industry, geography, or strategic objective.

-Disclaimer: Content is provided for informational purposes only and should not be relied upon as legal advice or to determine how the ASC 606 may apply to you and your organization.
+Disclaimer: Content is provided for informational purposes only and should not be relied upon as legal advice or to determine how ASC 606 may apply to you and your organization.
 We encourage you to work with a legally qualified professional to discuss ASC 606, how it applies to your organization, and how best to ensure compliance.
 BillingPlatform makes no warranty, express or implied, or assumes any legal liability or responsibility for the information contained herein, including the accuracy, completeness, or usefulness of any information.

 Share Post: